rollthecloudinc/hedge/README.md

 s3 is a critical part of the infrastructure to manage data.
 No only binary data such as images. s3 is also used to store json documents. s3 acts as the master for entity storage. s3 owns most entities.
 Entities might be stored partially in other places but s3 maintains the complete entity as a json document.
 Instead of using a NoSQL solution like Mongo completre, master entities are mostly stored as flat files on s3.

+## Elastic

+Elastic is used as the primary search mechanism.

 # Extra

 Serverless backend api built with golang using bazel.